hiviah/https-everywhere-checker/README.md

 ## Transvalid certificates (transitive closure of root and intermediate certs)

-The `platform_certs/firefox_transvalid/` attempts to simulate common browser behavior of caching intermediate certs.
+The `platform_certs/FF_transvalid.tar.bz2` attempts to simulate common browser behavior of caching intermediate certs.
 The directory contains FF's builtin certs and all intermediate certs that validate from FF's builtin certs (a transitive closure).

-The certs in above dir are in a tarball (need to be unpacked and c_rehash'd for use).
+The certs above are in a tarball (need to be unpacked and c_rehash'd for use).

 The script is in `certs_transitive_closure/build_closure.sh` and is rather crude, definitely needs some double-checking of sanity (see comments inside the